 What Do You Think of Me?
-Why Do I Care? - Answers to the Big Questions in Life
+Why Do I Care? - Answers to the Big Questions in Life by Edward T. Welch

 Tired of Trying to Win Approval and Escape Rejection?
 Peer pressure, codependency, shame, low self-esteem these are just some of the words used to identify how people are controlled by others opinions.
 Why is it so important to be liked?
 Why is rejection so traumatic?
 Edward T. Welch s insightful, biblical answers to these questions show that freedom from others opinions and genuine, loving relationships grow as we learn about ourselves, others, and God.
 This interactive book includes questions for individual or group study and is suitable for teenagers and young adults.

 Come have your desire for the love and praise of others re-ordered by this practical, well-written, and engaging book.
 By seeing God in his glory, and ourselves as bought with a price, we are freed to love others without the need to angle for their praise.

 -Alex Chediak, Ph.D., Associate Professor, Cal Baptist University; author of Thriving at College: Make Great Friends, Keep Your Faith, and Get Ready for the Real World!